-The previous section has shown that the Q-domain of a wH-question may contain Boolean disjunctions, conjunctions, a class of existential quantifiers, universal quantifiers, as well as their Boolean coordinations.
+The previous section has shown that the Q-domain of a wh-question may contain Boolean disjunctions, conjunctions, a class of existential quantifiers, universal quantifiers, as well as their Boolean coordinations.
 One might wonder whether we can make the following generalization:

-In a higher-order reading, the Q-domain yielded by a wH-phrase consists of all the GQs ranging over a subset of the set denoted by the extension of the wH-complement as well as the Boolean combinations of these GQs.
+In a higher-order reading, the Q-domain yielded by a wh-phrase consists of all GQs ranging over a subset of the set denoted by the extension of the wh-complement as well as the Boolean combinations of these GQs.

-In this section, I will show that this generalization is too strong.
+In what follows, I will show that this generalization is too strong.
 Spector (2007, 2008) provides some counterexamples to this generalization and argues that the GQs included in a Q-domain must be increasing.
-Extending Spector's diagnostic to a broad range of non-monotonic GQs(-coordinations), I show that the increasing-ness requirement is too strong: in some higher-order readings, the Q-domain of a wH-questions includes not only increasing GQs but also some non-monotonic GQs.
-I also find that not all non-monotonic GQs can serve as semantic answers.
-To capture these observations, I argue that whether a higher-order meaning can be ruled into a Q-domain and be used as a semantic answer to a higher-order wH-question is determined by its positiveness (roughly, the property of ensuring existence with respect to certain quantification domain, see Sect.
-3.2): the higher-order meanings involved in a Q-domain must be homogeneously positive.
+Extending Spector's diagnostic to non-monotonic GQs and GQ-coordinations, I show that the increasing-ness requirement is too strong.
+In contrast, I argue that whether a higher-order meaning can be ruled into a Q-domain and be used as a semantic answer of a higher-order wh-question is determined by its positiveness (roughly, the property of ensuring existence with respect to certain quantification domain, see Sect.
+3.2): the higher-order meanings involved in a Q-domain must be homogeneously positive.10